-This Agreement is entered into this day of ,20 between Orbit Garant Drilling Inc. (the "Corporation") and (the "Participant") pursuant to the stock option plan (the "Plan") adopted by the Corporation on November 24, 2008.

-Pursuant to the Plan and in consideration of \$1.00 paid and services provided to the Corporation by the Participant, the Corporation agrees to grant options ("Options") and issue Common Shares of the Corporation (the "Common Shares") to the Participant and/or the Trust(s) described below governed by a registered retirement savings plan established by and for the benefit of the Participant in accordance with the terms of the Plan.
-The grant of the Option is to be confirmed by the Option Confirmation attached to this Agreement.

-The grant and exercise of the Option and the issue of Common Shares are subject to the terms and conditions of the Plan, all of which are incorporated into and form an integral part of this Agreement.

-This Agreement shall enure to the benefit of and be binding upon the parties thereto and their respective successors (including any successor by reason of amalgamation of any party) and permitted assigns.

-By executing this Agreement, the Participant confirms and acknowledges that he, she or it has not been induced to enter into this Agreement or acquire any Option by expectation of employment or continued employment with the Corporation.
+This Agreement is entered into this day of ,20 between Orbit Garant This Agreement is entered into this Drilling Inc. (the "Corporation") and (the "Participant") pursuant to the stock option plan (the "Plan") adopted by the Corporation on November 24, 2008.
+Pursuant to the Plan and in consideration Participant, the Corporation agrees to grant options ("Opt Shares") to the Participant and/or the Trust(s) described by and for the benefit of the Participant in accordance with the Option Confirmation attached to this Agreement. cions") and issue Co below governed by a mmon Shares of the Co registered retirement sa orporation (the "Common vings plan established by The grant and exercise of the Option ar of the Plan, all of which are incorporated into and form an i the terms and conditions This Agreement shall enure to the be successors (including any successor by reason of amalgan • reto and their respective By executing this Agreement, the Par induced to enter into this Agreement or acquire any Opti Corporation.
+ORBIT GARA NT DRILLING INC. Per:

-Per:

-IN WITNESS WHEREOF
+IN WITNESS WHEREC DF

-Witness Participant
+Witness Participa ant

 Description of Trust 1

-Trustee Account No. No. of Options
+Trustee Account No No. of Options

-Trustee Account No. No. of Options
+Trustee Account No No. of Options

-Trustee Account No. No. of Options
+Trustee Account No No. of Options

-Description of Eligible Corporation2
+Description of Eligible e Corporation 2

 Name of Corporation Jurisdiction Shareholders No. of Common Shares Held No. of Options